Written in V — MIT Licensed

 CommandDescription

-plugins listShow all locally installed plugins
+plugins listShow all locally installed plugins with their installed version

 plugins enable / disable <name>Activate or deactivate a plugin without deleting it